 My original family recipe for Irish soda bread came from my great-great-Aunt Lizzie Reilly who lived in Hoosick Falls, New York.
 I have some of her other recipes on my site too, including Chilli Sauce and Molasses Cookies.

 Aunt Lizzie's original soda bread recipe is a simpler version made with only a half cup of raisins.
-However, because I love raisins, my version contains lots of raisins!
-I just love how sweet the bread is with all this fruit.
+However, because I love them, my version contains lots of raisins!
+I just adore how sweet the bread is with all this fruit.
 You can adjust the amount of raisins to suit your taste—or try golden raisins or dried currants instead.

 Irish soda bread is a lovely, soft, scented bread.
 Caraway seeds flecked throughout the dough give the bread a distinctive, savory flavor.